Buffalo Grove, Illinois

 Up until taking some of the higher-level policy analysis courses at La Follette, I thought about politics at a more basic level, the type of analysis you have in conversation with friends.
 After a year in the program, I have learned to think through each step of the policymaking process and appreciate all of the outcomes a policy change might have.

 Over the course of my time here at Wisconsin, I have been a peer buddy in Best Buddies, where I spent time hanging out with person with a mental disability, and I volunteer weekly answering phones for the Family Court Clinic.
-I also am editor-in-chief of the Wisconsin International Review, a student-run international relations and foreign policy magazine I founded on campus, and am president emeritus of the Alexander Hamilton Society, a student organization that hosts events on foreign policy, which I also founded.
+I also occasionally mentor aspiring first-generation college students through the college application process, editing essays and helping prepare them for interviews.
+On campus, I am editor-in-chief of the Wisconsin International Review, a student-run international relations and foreign policy magazine I founded, and am president emeritus of the Alexander Hamilton Society, a student organization that hosts events on foreign policy, which I also founded.

 Just like my political interests, I am interested in everything under the sun.
 All types of music, activities, sports, you name it.
 My favorite book is Tale of Two Cities, but my favorite book series is A Series of Unfortunate Events.
 I love rooting for Wisconsin athletics and never miss a football or a basketball game.
 My favorite sport to play is soccer.
 Whenever I get to chance, I am obsessed with stand-up comedy, both live and recorded.
 My favorite television show is Scrubs.